 - Don’t assume a disabled person considers themselves disabled.
 Instead, carefully word your question similar to this: “Do you identify as a person with a disability or are you a person with accessibility needs?”

-Some survey questions are notorious for not providing an ‘out’ which can leave some participants perplexed.
+Some survey questions are notorious for not providing an ‘out’, which can leave some participants perplexed.
 Always offer an “Other” or “Prefer not to say” option.
-You can also include a write-in option for respondents to specify things that may not be covered by the provided choices.
-Many of these types of survey questions come up in the demographic category, so be sure to check out our blog 15 Demographic Survey Questions and How To Ask Them.
+You can also include a write-in option for respondents to specify things that the provided choices may not cover.
+By offering multiple choices and write-in options, you ensure that underrepresented groups and people from different backgrounds can accurately represent themselves, supporting diversity and inclusion efforts.
+Many of these types of survey questions come up in the demographic category, so be sure to check out our blog, 15 Demographic Survey Questions and How To Ask Them.

 4. Test for Clarity and Sensitivity

 It’s always a good idea to pre-test your DEI survey with a diverse group of individuals to ensure it is clear, sensitive, and respectful of all identities and backgrounds.
+Pre-testing with diverse groups can also help identify and address potential inclusion gaps, ensuring that the survey does not overlook areas where diversity and inclusion may be lacking.
 Be sure to listen to their suggestions and take their recommendations to heart.

-If you are creating a survey with images, be sure to use photos and icons that represent a diverse range of identities and backgrounds.
+When creating a survey with images, ensure that you use photos and icons that represent a diverse range of identities and backgrounds.
+Including images that reflect a diverse workforce helps reinforce inclusivity and ensures that all employees feel represented.
 Of course, don’t be too obvious; the best way to show diversity is naturally.
 As you can see in the SurveyLegend example below, numerous races are represented in this question.
 The survey isn’t even about DEI or inclusivity; it’s about teachers.
 However, it’s always good practice to be inclusive with survey images.

 6. Avoid Stereotyping